 The City of Austin Land Development Code, including Subdivision Regulations, shall be revised to incorporate the principles and provisions of this Complete Streets Policy.
+This policy in itself does not change the Land Development Code.

 All City of Austin criteria manuals referenced in the City Code that affect the design of roadways and facilities sited in the right of way, which affect the implementation of this policy, shall be reviewed and updated to make them consistent with its goals and support its implementation.
 These include the Transportation Criteria Manual, Utility Criteria Manual, Environmental Criteria Manual, and Drainage Criteria Manual.
 Related administrative rules also shall be reviewed and updated as needed.